dragonlfy/ECG-LLM/README.md

 ```

-> It is recommended that your graphics card computing power is greater than o equal to an RTX 3090-24G.
+> It is recommended that your graphics card computing power is greater than or equal to an RTX 3090-24G.

 ## Acknowledgement